someengineering/resoto.com/src/pages/about.md

 - We offer an approval workflow within these tools ("Resoto will delete these resources.
 Are you OK with that?").

-- We start with collecting metrics from [AWS](https://aws.amazon.com) and [GCP](https://console.cloud.google.com) cloud services most relevant for users, and expand the number of supported services with each sprint based on what the community is telling us.
+- We start with collecting metrics from [AWS](/docs/how-to-guides/data-sources/collect-aws-resource-data) and [Google Cloud](/docs/how-to-guides/data-sources/collect-google-cloud-resource-data) cloud services most relevant for users, and expand the number of supported services with each sprint based on what the community is telling us.

-- Because Resoto is extensible and open source, the community can build plugins and collect metrics from any [AWS](https://aws.amazon.com) or [GCP](https://console.cloud.google.com) service that we do not support yet.
+- Because Resoto is extensible and open source, the community can build plugins and collect metrics from any [AWS](/docs/how-to-guides/data-sources/collect-aws-resource-data) or [Google Cloud](/docs/how-to-guides/data-sources/collect-google-cloud-resource-data) service that we do not support yet.
 Our SDK makes it easy to build new custom plugins to collect data.

 #### 3-Year Vision